Header image of Muna by Isaac Schneider

 Books & Talks | Comedy | Film | Music

-From the long-awaited return of the Rose Festival to the continuation of the Vanport Mosaic Festival to a 35 mm screening of an Oregon-adjacent classic (and way beyond), there's plenty to keep you busy in and around Portland this week.
+From Fashion Week to Bruce Lee and the return of Portland's Adult Soapbox Derby, there's plenty to keep you busy in and around the Rose City this week.
 Here's what we've got our eyes on.
 (For more things to do around the state this month, check out our roundup of what to do in Oregon in August.)

 Books & Talks